MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch1.md

 8. Once Photon has completed the importing process, the Pun Wizard appears.
 Take the application ID (which should be in your clipboard) from step 4, and paste it into the AppID box, and press the Setup Project button.
 ![module3chapter1step12im](images/module3chapter1step12im.PNG)

 9. After successfully adding the AppID, navigate to Photon->PhotonUnityNetworking ->Resources->PhotonServerSettings in Assets.
-Select the Use Name Server option, and set the fixed region to US or yourPphoton service region.
+Select the Use Name Server option, and set the fixed region to US or your photon service region.

 ![module3chapter1step13im](images/module3chapter1step13im.PNG)